eswari574/virtual_health_assistant/README.md

 Multilingual & Accessible: Supports different languages for a wider reach.

  Input:
- we have tested some sample testcase ,when approcah with that testcases you can get the relvant output The test cases we tested are: basic queries like:
+ we have tested some sample testcase ,when approcah with that testcases you can get the relevant output The test cases we tested are: basic queries like:
     "what is diabetes",